dfuse-io/docs/content/eosio/public-apis/reference/rest/_index.md

 ---

-See the list of URLs served through the REST interface.
+Take a look at the side navigation for all the available URLs served through the REST interface.